I’m pleased to be bringing you this post today, written by Maja Mrsic and sponsored by Active Collab.

 An efficient team will work towards the same goal – to produce a quality product that meets all the clients’ expectations and needs.

 Ambitious goals for performance, robustness and reliability can soon drive the project to a failure.
+From feature creep to technology updates, there are various reasons why things can go wrong when you don’t plan for quality in your project plan.

 The repairs of the console increased the costs by $1 billion and the top gaming executive left the company.
 Continuing at any cost and returning to the previous stages of the project was simply not a realistic solution.